MattIPv4/DNS-over-Discord/README.md

 ## Development

 1. Create your test Discord application at https://discord.com/developers/applications (this does not need a bot account, just the application).
 2. Create your `development.env` file.
-Copy `development.env.sample` and fill out the information from your Discord application, plus the ID of your test server/guild.
+   - Copy `development.env.sample` and fill out the information from your Discord application, plus the ID of your test server/guild.
+   - A Sentry DSN is required, but the token/org/project can be set to empty if source map uploads are not required.
-3. Authenticate with Wrangler by running `wrangler login`.
+3. Authenticate with Wrangler by running `npx wrangler login`.
 4. Update `wrangler.toml` for your account.
-   - Use `wrangler whoami` to get your account ID, update the value in `wrangler.toml` to match.
+   - Use `npx wrangler whoami` to get your account ID, update the value in `wrangler.toml` to match.
-   - Use `wrangler kv:namespace create "CACHE"` to create the KV namespace, update the `id` and `preview_id` in `wrangler.toml` to match.
+   - Use `npx wrangler kv:namespace create "CACHE"` to create the KV namespace, update the `id` and `preview_id` in `wrangler.toml` to match.
 5. Develop with the worker by running `npm run dev`.
 6. (Optional) Start an HTTP tunnel to your local development server by running `npm run tunnel`, using [cloudflared](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/run-tunnel/trycloudflare).